AidanJReid/Forex-Comix-gitpod/README.md

 ### Existing features

 ##### Navbar
-- Used Materialize's **Parallax Template** for its ease of use and simple design.
+- Used Materialize's [Parallax Template](https://materializecss.com/templates/parallax-template/preview.html) for its ease of use and simple design.
-- **Sticky navbar** which makes navigation better for the user, especially on mobile.
+- Dployed a **Sticky navbar** which makes navigation better for the user, especially on mobile.
-- Containing navigation items from left to right:
+- Navigation items from left to right:
-  *  **Logo** - Simple logo which will act as link to home page on smaller devices.
+  *  **Logo** - Simple logo which will act as link to home page on smaller devices (centered on mobile).
   *  **Home** - Link back to the home page.
   *  **Learner** - Link to learner (students) section of website
   *  **Bookseller** - Link to the Bookseller section of site.